microsoft/playwright/docs/src/api/class-locatorassertions.md

 await expect(locator).toBeInViewport();
 // Make sure element is fully outside of viewport. await expect(locator).not.toBeInViewport();
-// Make sure strictly more than half of the element intersects viewport. await expect(locator).toBeInViewport({ ratio: 0.5 });
+// Make sure that at least half of the element intersects viewport. await expect(locator).toBeInViewport({ ratio: 0.5 });
 ```